-The Patrol Division is the largest division within our police agency and is supervised by Lt.
-Mitchell Scoggins.
-The division has four sergeants, 17 police officers, two K-9 officers, and one community policing and events officer, all assigned to fulfill patrol duties.
+The Patrol Division is the largest division within our police agency.
+There are currently 23 officers assigned to the patrol division.
+There are four sergeants, four corporals, two K-9 officers, and one community policing and events officer, all assigned to fulfill patrol duties.
 The patrol division is considered the "backbone" of the police departments across the country.
 The patrol officers are the most visible police entity within our community, answering the initial call for service when citizens need assistance.

 The types of calls an officer will answer vary in nature and may consist of: